 Every once in a while, a group of people agrees on a same set of values, beliefs,

 life goals, defensive concerns, lifestyle, etc… a civilization is thus born.
-To take but one example, the ancient Roman Civilization lasted 700 years, an impressive lifespan, from its birth, to the start of its decline (which took nearly 3 more centuries until the total demise of the Roman Empire).
+To take but one example, the ancient Roman Civilization lasted 700 years (western Roman empire), an impressive lifespan, from its birth, to the start of its decline (which took yet another millenium until the total demise of Western and Eastern parts of the Roman Empire with the fall of Constantinople).

 The early Romans of 300BC differ from the Romans of the 3rd century AD, but not so drastically as to be unrecognizable.
 Freshly founded by aeneas after the fall of Troy, ancient Rome took much from its preceding Hellenic civilization but quickly developed its own identity.
 This identity, visually evident in Roman garb, military equipment and architecture, evolved and grew as the Romans forged their empire through the centuries.
 This is tradition in motion.
 You cannot touch it, but you can see and feel it everywhere, reflected upon the people who wear and live it.